MancTwonk/duckovmods-make-bitcoin-great-again/README.md

 # MakeBitcoinGreatAgain - Manual Installation

 This folder contains a ready-to-install **MakeBitcoinGreatAgain** mod folder for manual installation.

+Download the latest version of the mod from the [releases page](https://github.com/MancTwonk/duckovmods-make-bitcoin-great-again/releases)

 > **Quick Install**: Just copy the `MakeBitcoinGreatAgain` folder into your game's `Mods` directory!